Biology

 BIOL 1821 Introductory Biology: Organisms and the Environment (MOTR BIOL 150LEC): 5 semester hours

 Prerequisites: A minimum of high school chemistry, ENGL 1100 or equivalent (may be taken concurrently), and placement into college algebra or higher.
-Required for students intending to major in biology or take specified biology courses at the 2000 level or above.
 This course presents an introduction to some of the principles of biology and scientific methodology applied to the organism and supraorganism levels of biology.
-Topics to be covered include: ecology, evolution, diversity, and population biology.
-Three hours of lecture and one hour of discussion per week.
+Topics to be covered may include ecology, evolution, diversity, and population biology.
+Three hours of lecture, three our hours of lab, and one hour of discussion per week.
+This course is required for students intending to major in biology or take specified biology courses at the 2000 level or above.

 BIOL 1831 Introductory Biology: From Molecules to Organisms (MOTR BIOL 150L): 5 semester hours